hadisa/fitness-app-encore/README.md

-# Fitness Tracker API with GraphQL and Go
+# Fitness API with GraphQL and Go

 A modern, scalable fitness tracking platform built with Go, Encore, and GraphQL.
 This project provides a robust backend for managing fitness data, including trainee profiles, workout plans, progress tracking, and trainer-trainee interactions.